Class: Retailer::ProbeAutoSkipper

 FAILURE_THRESHOLD =

-Auto-skip once at least this many of the last PROBE_WINDOW probes are
+Auto-skip once at least this many of the last PROBE_WINDOW days failed to

 retailer that blocks our scraper but still succeeds intermittently would